 Welcome to the home page of H-LAW, a Humanities Social Sciences Online discussion network sponsored by the American Society for Legal History.
 H-LAW solicits discussion of issues relating to teaching and research in the history of all legal traditions: common-law, civil-law, and all other legal systems.

-Reviewed by Jay Gates (John Jay College of Criminal Justice) Published on H-Law (March, 2018) Commissioned by Michael J. Pfeifer (John Jay College of Criminal Justice, City University of New York)
+Reviewed by William Carrigan (Rowan University) Published on H-Law (May, 2018) Commissioned by Michael J. Pfeifer (John Jay College of Criminal Justice, City University of New York)